|United States Department of Commerce|

 Simplified map of Kilauea Volcano showing the summit caldera, southwest and east rift zones, Pu`u `O`o, roads, and several communities located on the volcano's flanks.
 From USGS

 Recent Volcano Observatory Activity Reports from USGS

 Activity Summary: Kīlauea continued to erupt at its summit and within the East Rift Zone, and gas emissions remained elevated.
-There was no significant ground tilt at the summit, and the lava lake level was relatively steady.
-At the middle East Rift Zone, small lava ponds were present in Puʻu ʻŌʻō, and the June 27th flow continued to advance to the northeast.
-Recent Summit Observations: There was no significant ground tilt at Kīlauea's summit over the past day, and the lava lake level was relatively steady, hovering around 35 m below the ...
+Slow inflation continued, and the lava lake level was 55-60 m below the Overlook crater rim.
+At the middle East Rift Zone, the June 27th flow continued to advance towards the northeast and was 3 km from the Forest Reserve boundary.
+Recent Summit Observations: Slow inflation at Kīlauea's summit, which started on August 24, continued over the past day.
+The lava lake, however, remained at a relatively steady level roughly 55-60 m below the ...
 Details...